Washington Utilities and Transportation Commission

 Welcome to the Washington State Utilities and Transportation Commission website.

 The Washington Utilities and Transportation Commission (UTC) is a three-member commission appointed by the governor and confirmed by the state senate.

-Our Mission is to protect the people of Washington by ensuring that investor-owned utility and transportation services are fairly priced, available, reliable and safe.
+Our Mission is to protect the people of Washington by ensuring that investor-owned utility and transportation services are safe, available, reliable and fairly priced.

-Regulated businesses include electric, telecommunications, natural gas, and water.
-The commission also regulates in-state household movers, solid waste carriers, private ferries, and inter-city busses, as well as safety issues affecting charter buses, railroads, railroad crew transportation, and transportation for persons with special needs such as private, non-profit transportation providers.
+Regulated Industries include electric, telecommunications, natural gas, water, and transportation.
+The commission regulates intrastate residential household movers, solid waste collection companies, private ferries, as well as the safety of charter buses, railroads, railroad crew transportation, and transportation for persons with special needs such as private, non-profit transportation providers.

 For most of our state's history, private utilities and carriers providing public services usually have been monopolies.
 If they had been left unregulated, without the restraints of the free-market system, they would have had unchecked power over the state's most essential services.